 ketogenic diet, and it is important to talk to your physician for specific

-recommendations which specifically target your entire body.
+recommendations that specifically target your entire body.

 The Keto diet isn't necessarily right for everybody.
-It's not suggested for individuals with cardiomyopathy, hypotonia, exercise intolerance, myoglobinuria, easy fatigability, and specific metabolic conditions.
+It's not suggested for individuals with cardiomyopathy, hypotonia, exercise intolerance, easy fatigability, myoglobinuria, and specific metabolic conditions.

 The ketogenic diet may cause many side effects, including constipation, dehydration, acidosis, slowed height speed, dyslipidemia, kidney stones, and bone fractures.
 New research also shows that it could put people at a higher risk for type 2 diabetes.